muscat-instrument/documentation/docs/spectrum.md

 maximum value (FWQM) which gives a value of 50&nbsp;GHz.

 <img className='darkInvert image--center'
-     alt='Comparision of various methors of approximating the in-band power compared to the Planck function'
+     alt='Comparison of various methors of approximating the in-band power compared to the Planck function'
      src={useBaseUrl('img/power_approximations.png')} /><br />